Summengardin/Forfedrediagram/README.md

 * This tree only allows for two parents, this is by purpose and as of given terms in the assignment
 * The tree can save to file but as for now, json is the supported format.
 Feel free to contribute by making support for other file-types
-* The date-class is a very simple one and has some major limitations.
+* The date-class is a simple one and has some major limitations.
 It does not handle leap year, which reduces possibilities like calculating days between dates and accounting for 29th of february.
+* In the CLI, once you have set a root, you are not change which node is root.
+You can edit the data of the root node, or remove the node, but not set a new root

 ## User instructions

-Provided in the "src"-folder is a console application provding an example of usage of this tree-library.
+Provided in the "src"-folder is a console application providing an example of usage of this tree-library.
 Starting this application you will be presented with a welcome message and the main menu with the following options:

 1. **Show full tree**